20th June 2022

 There are strict criteria in place in order to become an egg donor.
 We will need to assess your potential to produce enough eggs for the treatment, and your overall health and genetic makeup.
 This is so that we are not knowingly passing any inheritable illness on to any child born as a result of the donation.

 The most important factor to consider when looking at egg quality is your age.
-The Human Fertilisation and Embryology Authority (HFEA) stipulate that an egg donor:
+The Human Fertilisation and Embryology Authority (HFEA) stipulates that an egg donor:

 - Needs to be between the ages of 18 and 35